SylphAI-Inc/AdalFlow/README.md

 Whether you need to optimize task instructions or few-shot demonstrations, our unified framework offers an easy way to **diagnose**, **visualize**, **debug**, and **train** your pipeline.

-This [Trace Graph](https://adalflow.sylph.ai/tutorials/trace_graph.html) demonstrates how our auto-differentiation works.
+This [Dynamic Computation Graph](https://adalflow.sylph.ai/tutorials/trace_graph.html) demonstrates how our auto-differentiation and the dynamic computation graph work.

+No need to manually defined nodes and edges, AdalFlow will automatically trace the computation graph for you.

 ### **Trainable Task Pipeline**